Celebrate the Bullet: Release and promotion

 On 6 February 1981, Chrysalis released "Celebrate the Bullet" as the album's lead single.
 However, its release date was "unfortunate timing" due to the murder of John Lennon two months earlier.
 The United Kingdom's leading radio station at the time, BBC Radio 1, banned the track as their DJ Mike Read, taking the song name literally, believed the band "were trying to say something clever about [Lennon's murder], which of course couldn't have been further from the truth."
 As a result of the ban, the song was a commercial failure, failing to chart on the UK Singles Chart.
 Chrysalis hurried to release Celebrate the Bullet, releasing it on 27 February 1981, ahead of its original intended release date, "hoping that when the single was seen in context with the overall sentiments of the album, it would be looked at anew and interest would be stimulated again."
 However, the "salvage attempt" was "blown out of the water" with the attempted assassination of Ronald Reagan a month later.

 No further singles, other than "Facing Situations" in Spain, were released from the album, and it only reached number 41 on the UK Albums Chart and staying on the chart for only four weeks, a huge decline from the top 5 peak achieved by Too Much Pressure (1980).
 HMV had reduced the price of the album to £3.99 as part of their winter sale in 1981, and specifically published an advertisement in the NME concerning the album's discount price, in hope of clearing unsold copies.
 The declining commercial fortunes for the band and crumbling relationships inside the band ultimately led to them breaking up shortly after its release.

 On 18 June 2001, Captain Mod Records' sub-label Captain Oi! re-issued Celebrate the Bullet on CD, marking the album's first edition on the format, with the inclusion of four bonus tracks, including "The Whisper" and its B-side, a version of the Ethiopians "Train to Skaville", as well as liner notes by George Marshall and pictures of rare overseas singles' sleeves.

+In 2022, the album was reissued on 180g clear vinyl LP, as well as a 3 CD deluxe box set featuring unreleased material, BBC sessions, and a live performance from December 1980.